Pentax K-3 versus Olympus E-M1

 |Sony RX10 (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||22.9||12.6||474||69|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the K-3 provides a higher frame rate than the E-M1.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the K-3 provides a higher frame rate than the E-M1.
 It can shoot video footage at 1080/60i, while the Olympus is limited to 1080/30p.

-Beyond body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the E-M1 has an electronic viewfinder (2360k dots), while the K-3 has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
-The table below summarizes some of the other core capabilities of the Pentax K-3 and Olympus E-M1 in connection with corresponding information for a sample of similar cameras.
+The adjacent table lists some of the other core features of the Pentax K-3 and Olympus E-M1 along with similar information for a selection of comparators.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Pentax K-3 (⇒ rgt)||optical||YES||3.2||1037||fixed||no||8000||8.3||13||YES|